Science:

 Rainbows in Seattle

 If you want to see a rainbow, look away from the sun while there’s water in the air.
 If the sun is high, you have to look down at the ground, and you won’t see a rainbow.
-But if the sun is low, you’ll be able to look just below the horizon.
+But if the sun is low, then looking away from it means looking just below the horizon.
 A rainbow will be up to the right or left.
 If conditions are ideal, you’ll even be able to see a second, reverse rainbow outside the clearer one.

 Rainbows do not exist the way that clouds exist.
-They’re entirely subjective, reliant on the position of the observer relative to the angle of the sun and water-soaked air.
-So do rainbows really exist?
+They’re entirely subjective, relative to the positions of the observer relative, of the sun, and of water-soaked air.
+Without color vision, we wouldn't see them at all, and color vision represents our evolutionary past better than it relates to physics.
+So if that's the case, do rainbows really exist?

 —JoT